-Hawaiian island cruises typically visit Hawaii on sailings in two separate time frames.
+Cruise lines typically visit Hawaii on sailings during two separate time frames, noted as the best time to visit Hawaii.
 You can frequently find the best island hopping Hawaii cruises during the September to mid-December and the mid-April to mid-June time frames.

 With so many must-see spots throughout the Hawaiian islands, the most popular months to cruise to Hawaii is during the months of April and May for those looking to snorkel or surf.
 Hawaiian cruises from mid-December through March can be pricier and more crowded and should be avoided if possible.

 The best time of the year for humpback whale-watching in Hawaii is from November to mid-May, but this can also be the rainiest and more expensive months for flights.
 The best time to find Hawaii cruise deals is between Thanksgiving and mid-December.